EMC Winton-engined switchers: SW

 Two SW locomotives survive, but neither retains the original Winton engine.
 PB&NE 206 was reengined with a 567CR block (R for counter-clockwise revolution) in 1955.
 The locomotive operated on both the Maryland & Pennsylvania Railroad (as #83) and Stewartstown Railroad (as #11).
-Since 2014, it has operated under its original #206 on the Allentown & Auburn Railroad in Kutztown, PA.
+Since 2014, it has operated under its original #206 on the Allentown and Auburn Railroad in Kutztown, Pennsylvania.
 While it now has an EMD 567C block, it retains its EMC electrical system and early lifting hood vents.

 Missouri Pacific #5 survives and operates as Thermal Belt Railway #1, repowered with a 600 hp Cummins diesel.

 N series

 These locomotives were all nearly identical, except for cast versus welded underframes.
 The 900 hp V12 Winton 201-A-engined NC and NW series locomotives can be distinguished from the less powerful 600 hp SC and SW because, although the underframes are identical, the hood on the N series is longer, leaving only a small amount of room before the front walkway.
 Many, but not all, N series locomotives have a short electrical box with sharp-angled corners in that location; this is easily distinguished by the lower, longer, rounded-cornered "satchel" of the SC and SW series.
 The other distinguishing feature from the S series is the central location of the twin exhaust stacks; the S series have them offset towards the engineer's left, because of the inline diesel engine.